Georgy Porgy (song): Additional musicians

+Charts

 Eric Benét version

-American R&B singer-songwriter Eric Benét recorded a cover of "Georgy Porgy" for his second studio album, A Day in the Life.
+American R&B singer-songwriter Eric Benét recorded a cover of "Georgy Porgy" for his second studio album, A Day in the Life (1999).
 This version features vocals from fellow American R&B singer Faith Evans and was produced by R&B group Somethin' for the People.
 Released on February 8, 1999, Benét's version was successful in New Zealand, where it peaked at number two on the RIANZ Singles Chart, and it became a top-40 hit in France, the Netherlands, Sweden, and the United Kingdom.

+Music video

+A music video for "Georgy Porgy" was directed by Canadian music video director Little X.